dartmouth-cs52/dartmouth-cs52.github.io/assignments/project/pitch.md

   * OR even just a topic that you think might be interesting to brainstorm around
 * Discuss any insights you might have into the problem

-You can use a short slide deck but keep it very visual with *at most 10 words* on any individual slide!
+Add your slides to the shared google presentation on canvas!
+Follow the template, but feel free to add graphics/customize look and feel of your slides.

 Please, don't be shy, your idea is great!
-It is an extra credit assignment so there is some small point value attached to it.
 Pitch cause you care.
 Pitch for the practice.
 Pitch to make a difference.
 Pitch to inspire!

 Not everybody needs to pitch — but the more the better!

-To give you a sense of some scope and possibilities [here are some projects](17s) from last year.
+To give you a sense of some scope and possibilities [here are some projects](19s) from last year.
 Let's push the boundaries even more this year!

 Some thoughts:
 * There are [lots of fascinating apis](https://www.programmableweb.com/) out there: from beer reviews to machine learning, and vision apis, to fictional datasets.
 Could you integrate some of these to enhance your idea?